 Some people say that advocating for victims of child trafficking gives voice to the voiceless.
 We take a slightly different view.
 It’s not that children are voiceless; it’s that people usually aren’t listening.
 We try to give children a microphone more often than we shout through our own megaphone.
 And we continually call for more astute listeners to gather around them.
 To lean in.
 To actually hear them – even in spaces where we might not naturally expect them to be speaking.

-Our advocacy role in the abolition movement is more akin to amplifying the voices of children than proxying them.
+Our advocacy role in the anti-trafficking movement is more akin to amplifying the voices of children than proxying them.

 Vulnerable and exploited children were not made a party to this case and they weren’t invited to share their perspective with the Court.
 So we attempted to represent them by filing an amicus curiae brief – a kind of legal and factual overview offered as a “friend of the court” (which is the english translation of “amicus curiae”).
 We made sure that as our esteemed Justices considered the constitutional questions before them, they did so with all relevant facts in hand – including a clear picture of exactly how traffickers thrive off of the anonymity and fluidity that public accommodations currently provide.